 (Pocket-lint) - Help!
 Pokemon Go isn't working - what is wrong with it?

-With every craze comes a backlash and for Pokemon Go, the many of the problems have stemmed from server demands.
-This was very common when the game first launched in 2016, but with the drop of the second-gen Pokemon on 16 February, some of these old problems have cropped up again.
+With every craze comes a backlash and for Pokemon Go, the many of the problems stemmed from server demands.
+This was very common when the game first launched in 2016 and much came down to popularity of the game.
+Many of the serverside problems were resolved in 2017, but some issues still crop up.

 Here's a run-down of some of the common problems with Pokemon Go and what you might be able to do about it.

 1. My Trainer is just walking on the spot